Veil-Project/veil-project.github.io/collections/_posts/2020-11-15-howtomine.md

 Launch TT-miner .bat file with:

   TT-Miner.exe -coin veil -luck -log -logpool -P http://TTx:tt@127.0.0.1:5555

+### Solo mining with T-Rex miner (and WildRig?) (added: 2022-04-10)
+The TT-miner instructions to mine directly to your local full node, above, don't work with other mining software, so a **STRATUM PROXY** has been developed.
+Instructions are contained on the repository for the stratum proxy at [github.com/us77ipis/veil-node-stratum-proxy](https://github.com/us77ipis/veil-node-stratum-proxy).

 ## GPU mining with ProgPoW on mining pool